Home / Blog / FLAC to ALAC for iPod Classic Without iTunes Syncing

 Cover

-Quick answer: iPod Classic does not support native FLAC playback.
-Use ALAC for lossless playback, WALTR PRO for the fastest transfer, or Rockbox if you want a technical firmware route on a compatible iPod.
+Short answer: iPod Classic cannot play FLAC natively.
+Convert FLAC to ALAC for lossless playback, use WALTR PRO when you want conversion plus transfer, or use Rockbox only if you are comfortable changing firmware on a compatible iPod.

 Check how WALTR PRO works!